kumarvna/terraform-azurerm-mysql-db/README.md

 ### Server Firewall Rules

 Firewalls prevent all access to your database server until you specify which computers have permission.
 To configure a firewall, create firewall rules that specify ranges of acceptable IP addresses.

-You can create firewall rules at the server level with variable `firewall_rules` with valid IP addresses.
+By default, no external access to your MySQL Database will be allowed until you explicitly assign permission by creating a firewall rule.
+To add the firewall rules to the MySQL database, specify the list of `firewall_rules` with valid IP addresses.

-### Active Directory Administrator
+### Adding Active Directory Administrator to SQL Database

-This module supports for Azure Active Directory (Azure AD) integration for Azure Database for MySQL.
-This integration allows you to securely sign in to their database by using Azure Active Directory and to manage credentials in a central place.
-For consistent role management, manage database access using Active Directory groups.
-You can add AD user/group using `ad_admin_login_name` variable.
+Azure Active Directory authentication is a mechanism of connecting to Microsoft Azure database for MySQL by using identities in Azure Active Directory (Azure AD).
+This module adds the provided Azure Active Directory user/group to MySQL Database as an administrator so that the user can login to this database with Azure AD authentication.

+By default, this feature not enabled on this module.
+To add the Active Directory Administrator, set the argument `ad_admin_login_name` with a valid Azure AD user/group login name.

 > Azure Active Directory authentication is only available for MySQL 5.7 and newer.
 Only one Azure AD administrator can be configured for a Azure Database for MySQL server at any time.
 Only an Azure AD administrator for MySQL can initially connect to the Azure Database for MySQL using an Azure Active Directory account.